top of page

 PROBLEM:

 In rural areas of Ethiopia, the availability of health services for women and girls is sparse to non-existent.
+To combat sexual and gender-based violence (SGBV), instigating behavioral change stands as a cornerstone, necessitating thorough sensitization and awareness campaigns.

 ACTION: